minprog/programmeren-2/problems/adventure-less/adventure.md

 The `move` method has one parameter, `direction`, which should let you lookup (via the `current_room`) which room we're going to move on to.
 Just set `current_room` to that room and you're done.

-- `move` should return True or False depending on whether the move was possible.
+`move` should also return a boolean `True` or `False` depending on whether the move was possible.
 The main program can use this result to notify the user if the move could not be performed.

 ### Prompting for commands